-Funding of this application would continue aquifer water level sampling for one more year.
+Funding of this application would continue aquifer water level sampling for two more years.
 The ultimate goal of the project is to collect at least five years' data, for a more accurate representation of changes in the groundwater levels.

 OBJECTIVES